divarvel/PAPPL-OOo4Kids-Documents/CR3.rst

 We worked on *sd/source/ui/slideshow/slideshowimpl.cxx/hxx*.
-We discovered two classes with the same name (SlideShowImpl and SlideshowImpl) which are used for Shlideshow drawing mode.
+We discovered two classes with *almost* the same name (SlideShowImpl and SlideshowImpl) which are used for Shlideshow drawing mode.

 A new menu entry has been created (still not internationalized (i18n) /